opnfv/functest/docs/com/pres/dockerslicing/dockerslicing.md

 ### OPNFV projects' setup.py

-- no requirements were installed when calling *python setup.py install* as none of the next keys were set:
+- no requirements were installed when calling *python setup.py install* as none of the next keys was set:
     - install_requires
     - tests_require
     - dependency_links